ci-compass/cicf/week02-python-and-jupyter/slides/slides.md

 # Python

-## First, a Word about Python
+## First, a little preliminary

-We will not attempt to teach you Python this week.
-But!
+We will not learn all of Python this week.
+Plenty of resources are out there if/when you need them.

-If you know any other programming language, you can learn Python on your own very quickly.
-Find a resource that suits your learning style.

 :::: {.columns}